 Fitness and Energy

 Being in a standing position and continuously moving proved to be a boon for my energy levels.
 I also found it easier to move around, perform a few stretches and some yoga routines while in a standing position.
-Nothing that will give me an immediate improvements in my fitness levels, but something that might be crucial from a long term perspective.
+Nothing that will give me an immediate improvement in my fitness levels, but something that might be crucial from a long-term perspective.

 Foot and Shoulder Soreness